mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 In this lab, I created a dedicated identity auditing GPO and linked it to the Domain Controllers OU.

-I configured advanced audit policy settings for logon events, user account management, directory service changes, and security group management.
+I configured advanced audit policy settings for logon activity, user account management, directory service changes, and security group management.

+I validated the applied audit policy using `gpupdate /force` and `auditpol /get /category:*`.

-I then applied object-level auditing to the `_MRTG/Users` OU so changes to descendant user objects could generate detailed security events.
+I then configured object-level auditing on the `_MRTG/Users` OU so changes to descendant user objects could generate detailed directory service change events.

-Using the delegated admin account `john.smith.admin`, I performed controlled identity actions against Kevin Carter and validated the resulting events in Event Viewer on `MRTG-DC01`.
+Finally, I performed controlled identity changes against Kevin Carter by resetting the user password and modifying the Description field.
+The resulting events were validated in Event Viewer using Event IDs `4724`, `4738`, `5136`, and `4719`.

 ---